steve-martin-at-esure/hello_world/README.md

 Only esure's Digital Apps team is permitted to update this Digital App.
 If you have any suggestions or if you find an issue then please contact the team.
 Please see [AUTHORS.md](AUTHORS.md) for details of the team.
 For details on contributing best practices please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## Source Code
-The source code for this Digital App is located below the [_src](_src/) folder.
+All source code for this Digital App is located below the [_src](_src/) folder.

 ## Automated and Manual Tests
 The full suite of automated tests can be found below the [_tests](_tests/) folder.

-## Documentation
+## Systems Documentation
 Most of the Systems Documentation for this Digital App is located on [Confluence](https://myesure.atlassian.net/wiki/).
-However an index of engineering documentation required to run, develop and deploy this Digital App can be found below the [_docs](_docs/)  folder.